 Landowner Cost-Share

-The Lower Platte South Natural Resource District (LPSNRD) helps landowners pay for improvements designed to enhance conservation of natural resources through our cost-sharing programs.
+The Lower Platte South Natural Resources District (LPSNRD) helps landowners pay for improvements designed to enhance conservation of natural resources through our cost-sharing programs.
 Each year, LPSNRD cost-shares with approximately 250 landowners who make improvements to reduce soil erosion.
-These include creating terraces and grassed waterways on their fields, constructing sediment basins and more.
+These include creating terraces and grassed waterways on their fields, constructing sediment basins, and more.
 These measures lead to better quality surface water.
 In order to provide these cost-sharing programs, we work with several other government agencies including: